jjwils/ut_lh4_approvals/README.md

 numbers that are exact multiples of 5, or that contain 5, must print a string containing "Buzz" For example 10 -> "...Buzz..."
 For example 52 -> "...Buzz..."

+## Step 1

+1. Run all the tests in the test directory.
+Everything should be green and passing.
+2. Now run Main.
+Is the program working correctly?
+If not, why not?
+3. Run all the tests again this time with coverage.
+What do you notice?
+4. Now move onto branch step_2